 We are getting some ride time in as spring bursts into bloom!
-The last 2 weeks in particular have been filled with great day long trips.
+The last 2 weeks in particular have been filled with great day-long trips.
 I’m trying to get my butt hardened a bit before the Iron Butt Association 1000 mile in 24 hours ride.
-After not sitting in the saddle for any length of time over the last few months I found its necessary to acclimate to the seat again for longer rides.
+After not sitting in the saddle for any length of time over the last few months I found it necessary to acclimate to the seat again for longer rides.

-We had lunch at Docs in Muenster, TX and nailed down the departure date and time, the route is completely set both to Phoenix, AZ andback, and fuel stops are planned.
-I’ll have to do an oil change before we leave as the trip will be 2000 miles in 3 days and will put me way over if I don’t.
+We had lunch at Docs in Muenster, TX, and nailed down the departure date and time, the route is completely set both to Phoenix, AZ, and back.
+Fuel stops have also been planned.
+I’ll have to do an oil change before we leave as the trip will be 2000 miles in three days.

 This past weekend we did more riding southwest of Fort Worth, TX.
-Initially we weren’t even going to ride.
-I asked Margaret to get with Angie and see if they wanted to ride somewhere.
-My idea was if they didn't we would stay home and flop around the house and be worthless all day.
-They did want to ride so we met up with them and headed out.
+Initially, we weren’t even going to ride.
+If we didn't ride we would flop around the house and be worthless all day.
 This is where I believe in the providence of God.
 I don’t typically write much about my spiritual viewpoints but I do believe everything happens for a reason.
-We usually discover those reasons far afterwards but sometimes the situation makes itself evident right then.
+We usually discover those reasons afterward but sometimes the situation makes itself evident right then.

 I know we ended up on that road at that particular time because it was meant to be.
 John needed help and we came by right after it happened.
 If we had decided to spend the day doing nothing at home the situation may have been worse for him.